kwantam/draft-wahby-cfrg-hpke-kem-secp256k1/draft-wahby-cfrg-hpke-kem-secp256k1.md

 The secp256k1 elliptic curve is specified in {{SEC2v2}}, Section 2.4.1.
 DHKEM is specified in {{RFC9180}}, Section 4.
+In particular, the Decap, Encap, AuthDecap, and AuthEncap functions for
+    DHKEM are defined in Section 4.1 of that document.

 The secp256k1 DHKEM construction closely follows NIST-P256 DHKEM.
 See
     {{iana}} for the precise specification.